How to Create Retargeting Ads on Facebook?

-What is Retargeting on Facebook?
+What are Retargeting Ads on Facebook?

-Retargeting on Facebook refers to running ads on Facebook and Instagram targeted toward past visitors to your website, app or social media pages (Facebook and Instagram).
+Retargeting Ads on Facebook refers to running ads on Facebook and Instagram targeted toward past visitors to your website, app, or social media pages (Facebook and Instagram).
 Let’s say you run a restaurant.
 You’re getting traffic to your website, but they are not visiting your online ordering page, so you’re losing these customers.